actix/actix-web/guide/src/qs_3.md

 It provides routing, middlewares, pre-processing of requests, and post-processing of responses, websocket protocol handling, multipart streams, etc.

-All actix web servers are built around the `Application` instance.
+All actix web servers are built around the `App` instance.
 It is used for registering routes for resources, and middlewares.
 It also stores application specific state that is shared across all handlers within same application.